bpietravalle/fuel/README.md

 naming convention for constructing CRUD methods for nested arrays and nested records.
 To mainpulate nested data using a different naming convention you can do so manually.

-2. _SRP_: Fuel services cannot directly manipulate/query other main firebase nodes.
+2. _SRP_:  Fuel cannot directly manipulate/query other main firebase nodes.
 To access other direct child nodes of your root firebaseRef, you can call methods on a few predefined services that are injected on initialization.
 Currently, these services
 are: 'session','user','location','geofire'.